-House Bill 2519, “The Campus Self Defense Act” would allow licensed permit-holders to carry on campus (subject to multiple zone restrictions such as daycare centers, K-12 schools, or where prohibited by state/federal law), and where colleges wish to restrict carry, they must have “adequate security measures” in place.
+SB 730, the Campus Self Defense Act would allow licensed permit-holders to carry on campus (subject to multiple zone restrictions such as daycare centers, K-12 schools, or where prohibited by state/federal law), and where colleges wish to restrict carry, they must have “adequate security measures” in place.

 (West Virginia residents wanting to urge their representatives to support campus carry can locate and contact their legislators here)